Available primarily online, with fieldwork and student teaching experiences.

 Student Teaching at Cedar Crest

-For students seeking teacher certification, per Pennsylvania Department of Education requirements, you will be required to complete a full semester of student teaching in your final semester of the program.
-This will require you to teach full-time, during the day, during regular school hours.
-Additionally, our program features several field experiences that will need to be completed during school hours.
+For students seeking teacher certification, in accordance with Pennsylvania Department of Education requirements, a full semester of student teaching must be completed during the final semester of the program.
+This experience requires full-time, daytime participation during regular school hours.
+In addition, the program includes several field experiences that must also be completed during school hours.

 Program Delivery